Best Answering Service in Nevada (2026) | Las Vegas, Reno | Zinng

 Nexa Receptionists homepage

 Nexa (formerly Answer 1), headquartered in Phoenix, Arizona, specializes in industry-specific call handling for legal, medical, and home services businesses.
 Their receptionists are trained on legal intake workflows, HIPAA-compliant medical protocols, and service dispatch procedures.
-For Nevada's healthcare sector, where the state ranks 48th in primary care physicians and needs 2,561 additional doctors to reach the national average, Nexa's medical-specific training helps the clinics and practices that exist capture every patient call with appropriate urgency and documentation.
+For Nevada's healthcare sector, where the state ranks 48th in primary care physicians and needs 2,561 additional doctors to reach the national average, Nexa's medical-specific training helps clinics and practices capture every patient call with appropriate urgency and documentation.

 • Pricing: Plans start at approximately $239/month for 100 minutes.
 300-minute and 500-minute tiers available at custom pricing.
 Overage rates range from $1.59 to $1.99 per minute depending on plan tier.
 Bilingual English/Spanish support available as a $50/month add-on.